DAIKICHI-PSC/Pyinstaller-Front-End/README.md

 Description:
-This program is a front-end of pyinstaller.
+This program is a front-end for pyinstaller.
-You can convert a python files to a exe file by using GUI.
+You can convert a python files to a exe file with GUI.

 Python Environment:
 Python 3.7